Sword Advice for UK Police & Lawyers

 Curved swords are very regularly encountered, both as decorative objects, that many people didn't realise had become controlled under modern law, and as objects used legally in various businesses, sports and hobbies.

-KEY POINTS FOR POLICE:
+KEY POINTS FOR POLICE/Border Force:

-• Straight swords are NOT prohibited
+• Straight swords are NOT prohibited (unless they have a tanto point under the 'ninja sword' definition)

-• Curved blades under 50cm from hilt to tip are NOT prohibited
+• Curved blades UNDER 50cm from hilt to tip are NOT prohibited

 • It is a legal defence to have curved swords for the purposes of sport (eg. fencing), martial arts, historical re-enactment, film making, theatre (proof of participation normally being shown by insurance document or club membership card)

-• It is a legal defence for curved swords to be held for religious purposes (Sikhs primarily)
+• It is a legal defence for curved swords to be held for religious purposes

 This is the tricky part and I really sympathize with police and lawyers.